CloudlyFog/BankSystem7/README.md

 This library provides opportunities for using likeness of bank system.
 You can handle not only users but also other models like banks, cards and etc.

 ### Updates in version 0.3.8
-- Removed unnecessary asynchronously from method Transfer in BankAccountRepository.
+- Removed unnecessary asynchrony from method Transfer in BankAccountRepository.
 ****
 # Documentation